 New credit reporting laws a win for customers

-In April 2020, ABA member banks agreed that customers who deferred their loans as part of a COVID-19 assistance offering would not have missed repayments reflected on their credit report.
+ABA member banks have agreed that customers who deferred their home loan as part of a COVID-19 assistance offering will not have missed repayments reflected on their credit report.

-Loan deferrals not reported to credit bureau
+Loan deferrals not reported to credit bureaus

 Missed payments not recorded